SBU-COSMOLIKE/cocoa_roman_real/README.md

 > By doing that, you then risk having the minimizer select values near the boundary of parameter space.
 This is a big problem when using emulators, as volume near the
 > boundary will be inevitable outside the training range.
 You can convert a flat prior to a Gaussian one by setting the standard deviation to be $\sigma^2 = (hi - lo)^2/12$,
 > where $(lo, hi)$ are the flat prior boundaries.
 Running Profile also requires emulators trained on larger volumes of the parameter space.
 > In the lot below, we allow priors to be flat, and as a consequence, we are hitting the boundary.
-The validation set of our emulators has a temperature $T=256$.
+The validation set of our emulators has a temperature $T=256$ (and training $T=512$).
 >
 > <p align="center">
 > <img width="750" height="750" alt="example_lssty1_profile1" src="https://github.com/user-attachments/assets/d3a224fa-1e1a-4428-be04-64e44f66763b" />